 - More Things to do and See in India

-1. Whitewater Rafting on the Ganges
+1. River Rafting on the Ganges

 Since the rafting scene is fairly large in Rishikesh, there are numerous companies and tours advertising whitewater trips.
 You'll also find different routes based on your experience.